 We engage pupils to learn through 'big question' led enquiries about topics, places, themes and issues.
-This allows for the development of growing subject knowledge as pupils progress through school, balanced with the important development of subject skills and the ability of pupils to think critically about what they are learning and why.
+This allows for the development of growing subject knowledge as our pupils progress through school, balanced with the important development of subject skills and the ability of pupils to think critically about what they are learning and why.
 This enquiry based approach allows the pupils to develop their higher order thinking skills, making links and connections between their learning.
-As a result their pace of learning, levels of achievement and self-esteem increase.